Magnetostatic modes and criticality in quantum-Ising materials: Magnetostatic Modes in L H F

-In Fig. \ref{fig:MM}, we plot low frequency modes of LiHoF$_4$ calculated at the experimentally relevant temperature of $T=50mK$.
+In Fig. \ref{fig:MM}, we plot low frequency modes of LiHoF$_4$ calculated at the experimentally relevant temperature of $T=50$ mK.
 The MF/RPA theory overestimates the critical transverse field by $0.42$ Tesla.
 Interactions between fluctuations neglected in the RPA will lower the result for $B_x^c$.
 In the following, to compare the calculated data with experimental results, we simply downshift the transverse field, $B_x \rightarrow B_x-0.42T$.
-The dashed red line in the figure shows the lowest single-ion excitation calculated using MF theory.
-In the RPA, this mode softens to zero at the critical point of the system (the solid red line).
-In a needle shaped sample ($N^z=0$), the soft mode is a uniform (Kittel) mode, whereas if $N^z \neq 0$, the soft mode is an inhomogeneous (Walker) mode.
-With $N^z \neq 0$, the uniform mode is gapped by demagnetization field fluctuations, leading to the upper mode shown in blue.
-The lower mode shown in blue, which softens to zero prior to the critical point of the bulk of the material, is an inhomogeneous magnetostatic mode stemming from variations in the system's magnetization.
+We emphasize the calculated modes are determined using the theoretically determined value of the demagnetization factor.
+These modes are in good agreement with features of the measured absorption spectra shown in Fig. \ref{fig:MM2}.
+The dashed red line in Fig. \ref{fig:MM} shows the lowest single-ion excitation calculated using MF theory.
+In the RPA, this mode softens to zero at the critical point of the system (the solid-red line).
+In a needle-shaped sample ($N^z=0$), the soft mode is a uniform mode, whereas in non-ellipsoidal samples, the soft mode is a magnetostatic mode.
+With $N^z \neq 0$, the uniform mode is gapped by demagnetization-field fluctuations, leading to the upper mode shown in black.
+The lower mode shown in blue is a magnetostatic mode stemming from variations in the system's magnetization.